mjyc/infobot_website/README.md

 #### On Ubuntu 14.04

-Do not copy and paste below code, but actual

 ```
 # install node--note that you can use any version > v0.10.32
 if [ ! -d ~/code ]; then mkdir -p ~/local/src; fi;